prl-julia/julia-type-stability-checker/README.md

 [st-def]: https://docs.julialang.org/en/v1/manual/faq/#man-type-stability

-## Batch-Package Checking
+## Batch Package Checking

 Main script: `$JULIA_STS/scripts/loop-over-packages.sh`.
-The list of packages is hardcoded as of now (TODO: should be a parameter).
+The list of packages for processing is taken from a text file (every line holds a package name) that can be supplied as the script argument.
+By default (no argument), the script reads `scripts/pkgs.txt`with the names of several popular Julia packages.

-No assumptions other than Julia and internet connectivity (to download packages) available.
+No assumptions other than Julia and internet connectivity (to download packages) are made.

-Preferably in a fresh directory, run this:
+Preferably in a fresh directory, run is as follows:

 ``` shellsession
 ❯ $JULIA_STS/scripts/loop-over-packages.sh